jstz-dev/jstz/docs/quick_start.md

    **(Only for non-Docker users)**

    The `--detach` (`-d`) flag starts the sandbox in the background, allowing you to continue working in the same terminal.
-   The sandbox can be stopped or reset using `jstz sandbox stop` or `jstz sandbox restart`.
+   The sandbox can be stopped or reset using `jstz sandbox stop` or `jstz sandbox restart`. if you are running the containerized sandbox, use `jstz sandbox --container stop` or `jstz sandbox --container restart`.
    :::

 2. **Login / Signup**.